Dwarka Prasad Mishra: Writings

 His memoirs became controversial as they included a letter from Vallabhbhai Patel to Mishra dated to July 1946 criticising Nehru for "Juvenile Mistakes".
-Congress members questioned authenticity of the letter as well as Mishra's motives and timing of revelation.
+Congress members questioned the authenticity of the letter as well as Mishra's motives and timing of revelation.

 He was also active in the struggle for Indian independence and went to jail for the cause, for the first time aged 19 in 1920.